Annetta Maccioni & the Death of Frederick Butler

 It was then that things got messy.
 Many of the workers arrived expecting plenty of work and good wages, only to discover there wasn’t, conditions were poor, the workers were often drunk, there were wage disputes, demands for better housing while the Brogdens’ were accused of inflated claims, and demands for extra payments.
 Not only was progress slow, the whole project became an administrative, political and financial tug-of-war between local and central government.
 All of which made the project a pretty consistent mess for a simple 12 twelve kilometres of track.
 The line itself was not simple.
 The track had to thread its way along the steep harbour edge, where cliffs met water and space was tight, extensive cuttings and embankments were required and many large stone retaining walls were required to make the track safe.

 Fortunately, the line was finished in time and officially opened on 31 December 1873 and almost immediately transformed the movement of merchants, passengers, mail, and freight between the port and the city.
-Unfortunately, for John Brogden & Sons, by the 1880s their business empire had collapsed and faced financial ruin.
+Unfortunately, for John Brogden & Sons, by the 1880s their business empire had collapsed and they were financial ruined.

 Classic Coastal New Zealand